Creamy, homemade rice milk made with just 2 ingredients! Let me show you how.

 - 1/4 cup fresh berries for “berry milk” (optional)

-- Soak rice in 2 cups (amount as original recipe is written // adjust if altering batch size) very hot (not boiling water) for 2 hours.
+- Soak rice in 2 cups very hot (not boiling water // adjust amount if altering number of servings) for 2 hours.
 The rice should be soft but still very raw – you should be able to snap a piece in half with your fingernail without much effort.
 Drain and add to a high-speed blender.

-- Add water, salt, and any additional add-ins (optional).
-Top with lid and cover with a towel to ensure it doesn’t splash.
+- Add 4 cups (960 ml // adjust if altering number of servings) fresh water (not the soaking water), salt, and any additional add-ins (optional).
+Top with lid and cover with a towel to ensure it doesn't splash.
 Blend for about 1 minute until the date specks are very small and the mixture seems well combined.
-It doesn’t have to be 100% pulverized.
+It doesn't have to be 100% pulverized.

 - Scoop out a small sample with a spoon to test sweetness.
 If it’s not sweet enough, add more dates.

 - Pour the mixture over a large mixing bowl or pitcher covered with a thin towel, clean T-shirt, or very tightly woven nut milk bag.
 In my experience, it benefits from a double strain.
 Some nut milk bags let too much residue through.

 *Nutritional information is a rough estimate calculated with no additional add-ins and the leftover rice pulp nutrition subtracted from the total.